-• DESCRIPTION OF ANTICIPATED CHANGES IN WAITING LISTS (COMMUNITY WIDE)
+DESCRIPTION OF ANTICIPATED CHANGES IN WAITING LISTS (COMMUNITY WIDE)

 The waiting list is a combined list for Housing Choice Voucher Program Vouchers and Public Housing.
 MTW applicants are provided the type of housing that is available when their name comes to the top of the list.
 The waiting list has been open since 1991, and DSHA anticipates that it will remain open.
 There is significant change in the number of applicants since last year.
 Prior to the commencement of MTW, the wait for housing ranged from about 8 months for some bedroom sizes in Public Housing, to about 22 months for a Housing Choice Voucher.
-Currently, the wait for those with an MTW preference and the elderly/disabled is approximately eighteen months for Public Housing and 42 months for the Housing Choice Voucher Program.
+Currently, the wait for those with an MTW preference and the elderly/disabled is approximately 18-60 months for Public Housing and 18-60 months for the Housing Choice Voucher Program.
 DSHA eliminated the subsidy choice between Public Housing and Housing Choice Vouchers for elderly and disabled families during FY2012.
 With this change, all applicants (MTW participants and exempt elderly/disabled applicants) are required to accept the form of subsidy offered (Public Housing or HCV).
 If the applicant desires a form of subsidy other than what is offered (Public Housing or HCV), their name will be placed on the bottom of the waiting list based on the date of refusal.
-During FY2017, DSHA will continue to monitor the effectiveness of the 500 unit set-aside to determine if it is increasing MTW participation as anticipated and that it is not negatively impacting the waiting list process.
-During FY2016, DSHA found that the 500 unit set-aside did not increase MTW participation as anticipated but it also did not negatively impact the waiting list.
+During FY2019, DSHA will continue to monitor the effectiveness of the 500 unit set-aside to determine if it is increasing MTW participation as anticipated and that it is not negatively impacting the waiting list process.
+As previously stated during FY2017 and FY2018, DSHA found that the 500 unit set-aside is beginning to increase MTW participation as anticipated but not at the rate anticipated.

-DESCRIPTION OF ANTICIPATED CHANGES IN THE NUMBER OF FAMILIES ON THE WAITING LIST DURING FY2017
+DESCRIPTION OF ANTICIPATED CHANGES IN THE NUMBER OF FAMILIES ON THE WAITING LIST DURING FY2019

-Based on the number of applications received in the past six months, we anticipate that the total number of applicants on the waiting list will remain stable during FY2017.
-The waiting list has 7,091 families actively waiting for housing.
+Based on the number of applications received in the past six months, we anticipate that the total number of applicants on the waiting list will remain stable during FY2018.
+The waiting list has 11,364 families actively waiting for housing.